Akatsuki06/akatsuki06.github.io/_posts/2020-08-30-handling-failures-in-kafka-stream.markdown

 ### When no option is left!

-Sometimes we are  left with NO option if any uncaught exception occurs, all we can do is wait for the stream thread to die, but before it completely die we would trigger some code to notify that something wrong has occured in the stream.
+Sometimes we are  left with NO option if any uncaught exception occurs, all we can do is wait for the stream thread to die, but before it completely die we would trigger some code to notify that something wrong has occured within the stream.
  `setUncaughtExceptionHandler` comes handy in such situation.

 ```java